 KLP's property portfolio is managed by its subsidiary KLP Eiendom AS.
-Investments in property are mainly in Norway, but portfolios have also been established in Sweden and Denmark, for example.
+Investments in property are mainly in Norway, but portfolios have also been established in Sweden, Denmark and the UK.
 We aim at long leases with solid counterparties.
 KLP's fundamental management philosophy is to hold high-quality properties in central shopping streets.

-The property exposure in the corporate portfolio is made up of KLP's head office and low-risk leasehold sites.
+The property exposure in the corporate portfolio is made up of KLP's offices in Oslo and Bergen and low-risk leasehold sites.